Kushal997-das/SkillShow/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to Hacktoberfest 2024! 🎉 We're excited to help beginners make their first successful pull request and contribute to open source.
+Welcome to **SkillShow**! 🎉 We’re excited to help beginners make their first successful pull request and contribute to open source.

 ## Eligibility Criteria 🚫